Flashcards in GPCRs Deck (32):

 Girdin - in disease

-GEF motif has been specifically implicated in increasing metastasis in invasive cancer
+GEF motif has been specifically implicated in increasing metastasis in invasive cancer, and can be used as a predictor of survival for colorectal or breast cancer (Liu et al 2012).

-Girdin downregulates antifibrotic pathways (by activating Gi, to reduce cAMP, PKA, CREB) and upregulates profibrotic pathways, thus increasing liver fibrosis.
-May also be a role for its binding Gs, to increase cAMP, because cAMP is antifibrotic
+Girdin downregulates antifibrotic pathways (by activating Gi, to reduce cAMP, PKA, CREB) and upregulates profibrotic pathways (e.g. PI3K, FoxO1), thus increasing liver fibrosis.
+GIV expression is undetectable in hepatocytes, but high in hepatic stellate cells.

-In nephrotic syndrome, Girdin is protective, because it reduces apoptosis of podocytes
+In nephrotic syndrome, Girdin is protective, because it reduces apoptosis of podocytes, via the prosurvival pathway PI3K, in response to VEGF.

 3 basic properties of G protein signalling